stephenkyang/tp/docs/DeveloperGuide.md

 The user's input is split by the parser in the `CommandParser` class and is redirected to the 'DepositCommand' class if the first word is "deposit."
 Based on the second word, a method in `DepositAction` class is called corresponding to the command requested by the user.

-Attached below is the how the `DepositCommand` class is implemented along with its relation with the other `Data` classes and the abstract
+Attached below is how the `DepositCommand` class is implemented along with its relation with the other `Data` classes and the abstract
 `Command` class.

 ![img.png](uml/DepositCommand.png)

-###Design & Implementation of the Deposit Feature
+### Design & Implementation of the Deposit Feature

 Like all other functionalities of BudgetBuddy, the deposit feature is heavily modularized and designed with an OOP lens.
 Because of this, the parsing of user input, the parsers for each feature, and each feature's actions are all in separate classes.